 Do not confuse the component testing requirements that are part of NFPA Standards with the conditions in which firefighters work.
-For example, the requirement that certain components must not melt, drip, or separate when exposed to convected heat temperatures of 500° F (262° C) for 5 minutes is in no way intended to indicate that firefighters face that condition in their work, or could be expected to withstand that condition EVEN WHILE WEARING NFPA 1999 and NFPA 1977 COMPLIANT FOOTWEAR CORRECTLY without suffering serious injury or death.
+For example, the requirement that certain components must not melt, drip, or separate when exposed to convected heat temperatures of 500° F (262° C) for 5 minutes is in no way intended to indicate that firefighters face that condition in their work, or could be expected to withstand that condition EVEN WHILE WEARING NFPA 1971, NFPA 1992 (as contained in NFPA 1990) and, when applicable, CSA Z195 Compliant FOOTWEAR CORRECTLY without suffering serious injury or death.

-10.4 HEAT STRESS: A SIGNIFICANT CAUSE OF FIREFIGHTER INJURIES

-Physical work in a warm or hot environment causes a rise in the temperature inside the body.
+10.5 HEAT STRESS: A SIGNIFICANT CAUSE OF FIREFIGHTER INJURIES Physical work in a warm or hot environment causes a rise in the temperature inside the body.
 To protect the body against heat, the heart begins to beat faster so that more blood can be moved to the skin surface.
 Blood vessels near the skin dilate so that they can carry more blood.
 In this way, blood in the interior of the body can be brought out near the body's surface and cooled.
 Most importantly, the body produces sweat that evaporates off the skin to provide cooling.
-Those natural responses do not work very well for any or all of the following conditions: the ambient air temperature is at least $75^{\circ}$ F (23.9° C) or higher, the PPE elements' insulation blocks the transfer of heat away from the body, it blocks the evaporation of sweat, or the exertion of the muscles produces more heat than the system can remove.
+Those natural responses do not work very well for any or all of the following conditions: the ambient air temperature is at least 75° F (23.9° C) or higher, the PPE elements' insulation blocks the transfer of heat away from the body, it blocks the evaporation of sweat, or the exertion of the muscles produces more heat than the system can remove.
 When the body temperature gets elevated too high, the results can be heat strain, heat exhaustion, or heat stroke.